-One Community Health in Hood River’s New Building
+One Community Health in Hood River - New Building opened July 2020

 R2 and R3 Curriculum

-In the second and third years, residents live in Hood River, seeing patients at One Community Health, Providence Hood River Memorial Hospital, and community physicians’ offices.
+In the second and third years, residents live in Hood River, seeing patient at One Community Health, Providence Hood River Memorial Hospital, and community physicians’ offices.

 The general Quarto themes are: